NickelMedia/Imposium-JS-SDK/README.md

 _Note_: In order for a consumer to communicate with the Imposium API via the client you must have the following credentials:

 1. An access token
-2. An Imposium experience id
+2. An Imposium story id
 3. An Imposium act id

 To instantiate a client you must supply a valid access token and optionally you can pass endpoint configuration in JSON format (this is only used in dev, regular consumers won't need to adjust these options).